Parents could face tax charges, big fines in admissions scam

 Consultant Rick Singer funneled millions of dollars from parents through his tax-exempt organization and then used it to pay coaches and other insiders to designate applicants as athletic recruits or cheat on entrance exams, prosecutors allege.

 Among the 33 prominent parents charged in the case are Hollywood stars Lori Loughlin and Felicity Huffman, who haven't publicly commented on the case.
-The actresses and others are scheduled to make their initial appearances this week in Boston federal court.
+The actresses and others — including Loughlin's fashion designer husband Mossimo Giannulli — are scheduled to make their initial appearances this week in Boston federal court.

 The parents' bribes were disguised as "donations" to the Key Worldwide Foundation, which purported "to provide education that would normally be unattainable to underprivileged students, not only attainable but realistic."